Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Identification and Interpretation

 where

-In the decomposition \eqref{eq: distance error decomposition}, the first term is the non-random mean square approximation bias, the second term is the stochastic linear approximation of the centered estimator (an average of unconditional mean-zero random variables), and the third term is a ``linearization'' error arising from the convergence of the Gram matrix associated with the (weighted) least squares estimator.
-Importantly, our results do not assume a conditional mean-zero restriction; this allows us to handle potential misspecification broadly.
+In decomposition \eqref{eq: distance error decomposition}, the first term represents the nonrandom approximation bias, the second term is a stochastic linear component (a sample average of mean-zero random variables), and the third term is a higher-order linearization error arising from estimation of the Gram matrix.
+Importantly, our analysis does not impose conditional mean-zero restrictions, allowing for general forms of local misspecification.